 Room101 Daruma Mutante 3

 The final third of the Room101 Daruma Mutante features noticeable peppermint on the retrohale that replaces the grapefruit note, along with coffee, leather and chocolate.
 There is a little more sweetness at the end of the Daruma than in the second third, but not as much as the first third.
 Construction remains excellent to the end with a cool to the touch nub and a perfect burn line.
-Strength ends at a slightly stronger than medium, quite a bit less then I expected.
+Strength ends at a slightly stronger than medium, quite a bit less than I expected.

 Room101 Daruma Mutante 4